DachiB-git/certificates/README.md

 # certificates
-Certificates from courses I have earned
+Certificates from various courses I have completed